dimiarbre/MFDL/README.md

 Cached workloads will be stored under `cache/`.

 **Step 2: Run simulations**
+This steps is the longest, and may take a few hours depending on how many thread you use.
 Set environment variables for optimal parallelism:
 ```bash
 export OMP_NUM_THREADS=1